-Housing properties are annually reviewed for impairment.
-Where there is evidence of impairment, housing properties are written down to their recoverable amount.
+Housing properties are annually reviewed for impairment (i.e., the amount by which the carrying amount of an asset exceeds its selling price less cost to sell, or its recoverable amount).
+Where here is evidence of impairment, housing properties are written down to their recoverable amount.